noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 [Yes!
 Ummm, if you're alright with it...
 Could we talk like this again?]

 [Hahaha, Miyama-kun, you're weird.
-Wanting to talk with this old Uncle....
+Wanting to talk with this old Uncle...
 If you're alright with this Uncle, you can always consult with me.]

 Saying this with a wry smile, Ozma-san gently patted me on the head.
 This feels